Mobile phone as a card terminal in Switzerland: Tap-to-Pay providers in comparison

 EUR 48.00

-The calculation example shows: With EUR 3,000 in monthly turnover, Payrexx is the most cost-effective with its POS tariffs, while Worldline is close behind.
-SumUp is the most expensive in the basic model, but becomes competitive with the subscription model – though according to SumUp, it only pays off from approx. EUR 4,700 in monthly turnover.
-With higher shares of credit card payments, the difference to SumUp without subscription becomes significantly larger.
+The calculation example shows: With EUR 3,000 monthly turnover, Payrexx is the cheapest with its POS tariffs, Worldline follows closely behind.
+SumUp is the most expensive in the basic model, but becomes competitive with the subscription model – though it only pays off from approx. EUR 4,700 monthly turnover according to SumUp.
+With higher credit card shares, the difference to SumUp without subscription becomes significantly larger.

-Which payment methods a Tap to Pay provider supports is often more important in Switzerland than the simple comparison of fees.
-TWINT is by far the most popular mobile payment method – around 5.5 million Swiss actively use the app.
-A Tap to Pay provider without TWINT excludes a significant portion of customers.
+Which payment methods a Tap to Pay provider supports is often more important in Switzerland than the pure fee comparison.
+TWINT is by far the most popular mobile means of payment – around 5.5 million Swiss people actively use the app.
+A Tap to Pay provider without TWINT excludes a significant part of the customer base.

 Worldline